geometor/arcprize/refs/ARC-800-tasks/first-six/session-1.md

 - test the story against the training inputs to regenerate the outputs

 - more than one test input would filter out lucky guesses

+- this is not an engineering problem it's a perception problem

+- we want to raise an intelligence to learn to think and see not expect it out of the box